qinglian1105/n8n_py_js_demo_01/README.md

 ![avatar](./README_png/n8n_editor.png)<br>

 The primary steps are described as the following.<br>
-(1)Set a schedule to execute the python script for web scraping with Selenium and save results into JSON file inside docker container.
+(1)Set a schedule to execute the python script for web scraping with Selenium and save results into JSON file inside a docker container.
 Then, Re-execute, if failed, the same python scritp.<br>
 (2)Node "Get top-10 holding of ETFs with Python" is to summarize data.
 If failed, the next node will directly notice "task failed" with Gmail.<br>
 (3)Once successful, the next node will create HTML code with JavaScript for Gmail.<br>